deficollective/defiscan/src/content/protocols/chaos-labs-risk-oracle.md

 # Protocol Analysis

 The `RiskOracle` smart contract allows _authorized senders_ to publish and _update_ risk parameters, which then can be consumed by other smart contracts or off-chain systems.
-The only authorized sender at the moment is the EOA which we call [Chaos Labs Bot](#security-council).
+The only authorized sender at the moment is the Externally Owned Account (EOA) which we call [Chaos Labs Bot](#security-council).
 This EOA can push any updates to the `RiskOracle` contract.

 The `RiskOracle` contract includes the functions `publishRiskParameterUpdate` and `publishBulkRiskParameterUpdates` to facilitate these updates to parameters.
 The list of authorized senders can be expanded and reduced by using the functions `addAuthorizedSender` and `removeAuthorizedSender` by [Chaos Labs multisig](#security-council).